 Instruction and practice in personal expository essays and paragraphs, with emphasis on correct writing.
-Prerequisite: One of the following - Act Composite 18; ACT English 18; SAT Composite 470; SAT Writing 500; EN-CP 090 (C- or better) Students may receive credit for only one of the following courses: EN-CP 103, EN-CP 111, and EN-CP 121.
+Prerequisite: Accuplacer English score of 237 or above or EN-CP 090 (C- or better) Students may receive credit for only one of the following courses: EN-CP 103, EN-CP 111, and EN-CP 121.
 For online programs, this course replaces EN-CP 111 Writing for Life.
 Must receive a C- or better in this course to take EN-CP 104.